OpenGammaProject/Gamma-MCA/README.md

 ## Contributing

 The PWA is written with TypeScript.
-The files can be found in `assets/js/`.
-Please only modify the Typescript `.ts` files -- all `.js` files are auto-generated!
+To make changes to the code, please only commit to and make pull requests for the `dev` branch! `main` will only pull changes from `dev` once I approve it.

 ---